 Your participation is vital to this course's success.
-You must attend LIVE Zoom class on Tuesdays and Thursdays 2:20-3:40 in order to earn attendance/participation points for the week.
-If you enter Zoom class after I have called roll, it is your responsibility to notify me after class that you were present.
-If you fail to notify me, the absence on the books will stand.
+You must attend LIVE Zoom class on Monday and Wednesday from 4:00-5:20 in order to earn attendance/participation points for the week.
+If you enter Zoom class after I have called roll, you should notify me after class that you were present.
 Because of the unusual challenges presented by Covid, I will be posting a recording of each class session on BB for you to use for study purposes, but you will not receive attendance/participation points for the week unless you attend the LIVE Zoom classes.
-SEVEN OR MORE ABSENCES FROM TUESDAY/THURSDAY ZOOM CLASS WILL RESULT IN FAILURE OF THE COURSE.
-This is an ONLINE COURSE, so at a minimum you must be able to access Blackboard and your WKU email 4-5 times per week (and always on Monday).
+SEVEN OR MORE ABSENCES FROM M/W ZOOM CLASS WILL RESULT IN FAILURE OF THE COURSE.
+This is an online course, so at a minimum you must be able to access Blackboard and your WKU email 4-5 times per week (and always on Sunday).
 In order to attend this class, which will happen LIVE on Zoom, you must have a sustained and reliable wifi connection of sufficient bandwidth to support an 80-minute class and a webcam that you will keep turned on for the whole class.
 If you do not have a webcam, you can use one of the Zoom labs on campus or you can purchase one for about \$15.
 Please consider these bandwidth and active webcam requirements carefully before selecting this course.
 If you will not have access to the tech requirements as described above, you should DROP THIS ONLINE CLASS and choose another section.

 Missed Work: It is your responsibility to consult the syllabus, BB, and classmates about missed work and new assignments.
-Don't e-mail me at midnight to ask if we did anything important in class.
 You may not make up graded class work such as exams unless you have made arrangements with me prior to your absence.
 Exceptions will be granted only in documented cases of emergency such as severe illness or injury.

 Email Questions: You are welcome to email me whenever you have questions about the course.
 Please consult your syllabus and all announcements on Blackboard before emailing me.
-If you find that your question is not answered in the syllabus or announcements, send an email to me in which you use the course number and time of class meeting as your subject line, and do not forget to sign your full name.
+If you find that your question is not answered there, send an email to me in which you use the course number and time of class meeting as your subject line, and do not forget to sign your full name.
 You should use appropriate salutation, capitalization, and punctuation, and edit your message for errors in grammar and spelling.